andremissaglia/kafka-partitioner/README.md

 ```

 ## Partition key
-If not specified, the key in the output topic will be the same as in the input topic.
+* If not specified, the key in the output topic will be null, and a random partition will be assigned.
-If a [https://github.com/json-path/JsonPath](JsonPath) is specified, the message will be parsed, and the key will be
+* If a [JsonPath](https://github.com/json-path/JsonPath) is specified, the message will be parsed, and the key will be
 the value of the specified field.

+Kafka guarantees that messages with the same key will always be on the same partition, so that order is preserved.

 Example:

 ```json
 {